-If you don't fancy a flight you can always sit out along lake Phewa Tal for breakfast and watch the paragliders fly high above and land in front of you.
+If you don't fancy a flight you can always sit out along the north of lake Phewa Tal (Khapaudi) for breakfast and watch the paragliders fly high above and land in front of you.

 There's an annual paragliding contest held "nearly" every year in January / February.